 What are their hot buttons – negative or positive?

-At the end, you hopefully have a pretty good feel for this candidate.
+In the end, you hopefully have a pretty good feel for this candidate.

 If they are a fit, I might say “I think your background and experience are close to what we need.
-I'd like you to meet with our XYZ as well.
+I'd like you to meet our XYZ as well.
 Let's set up a time to talk further.”

 If you are going to decline them or aren't sure, I'd say “I enjoyed talking with you today, I appreciate you coming in.
 I have a few more people to meet with.
 We will be contacting everyone by XYZ about the next steps.”